Sunday Silence: Stud record

+Agnes Tachyon, one of Sunday Silence's foals, that built a large reputation of its own in the Japanese horse racing industry.

 Sunday Silence was sold to Japanese breeder Zenya Yoshida, to stand at his Shadai Stallion Station in Shiraoi, Hokkaido.
 Yoshida had acquired a 25% interest in Sunday Silence early in his 4-year-old season and bought out the other partners for $7.5 million in 1991.

 Sunday Silence flourished in Japan and became their leading sire from 1995 through 2007, taking over from Northern Taste (ten-time leading sire in Japan).
 He was particularly successful with daughters from the Northern Dancer sire line.
 However, breeders were generally not successful expanding his influence outside of Japan.
 His progeny have won many races in Japan, including 20 out of 22 JRA Grade 1 flat races (the only exceptions are the NHK Mile Cup and the Japan Cup Dirt).
 His progeny also have won International Grade 1 race including the Hong Kong Vase, Hong Kong Mile and Dubai Sheema Classic.

+Additionally noteworthy about Sunday Silence during this time was a close bond he would form with fellow stallion Mejiro McQueen, who acted as a calming influence towards him.
+The two were noted for being best friends, and were sometimes jokingly referred to as "lovers" by racing fans and farm hands alike, despite both of them being stallions.
+However, their bloodlines would eventually merge when Sunday Silence's son, Stay Gold, mated with Mejiro McQueen's daughters, such as Point Flag and Oriental Art.
+This specific nick, known as the "Golden Combination", produced highly successful racehorses such as Dream Journey, Orfevre, and Gold Ship.

 Descendants of Sunday Silence have broken many earnings records, in part because he was active at the start of the "big crop" era (siring about 2000 foals) and also because the average purses in Japan are significantly higher than the rest of the world.
 Conservative estimates on the earnings of Sunday Silence descendants place the total near JPY 80 billion (approximately $730 million according to Equibase).

 He was also the leading broodmare sire in North America in 2016 with Japanese racehorse Lani's entry in the Kentucky Derby that year with a Grade II win in Dubai, followed by off the board finishes in the Derby and Preakness, and a third-place finish in the Belmont.
 Once qualified to appear on the broodmare sire list, Sunday Silence then got enhancements from his Japanese runners, where there is a substantial disproportion between North American purses and the significantly higher purses in Japan.